Resistance Band Chest Press: How To Do & Tips

 Lying Band Chest Press

-1. Lie on your back and place the resistance band under your upper back, preferably underneath your shoulder blades
+1. Place the elastic under the bench on which you are going to lie.
+Or lie on your back and place the resistance band under your upper back, preferably underneath your shoulder blades.

 2. Grasp the end of the handles with each hand.